apache/hadoop/hadoop-tools/hadoop-federation-balance/src/site/markdown/FederationBalance.md

 ### DistCpFedBalance

   DistCpFedBalance is implemented as a job of the state machine.
 All the distcp balance logic are implemented here.
-A DistCpFedBalance job is consists of 3
+A DistCpFedBalance job consists of 3
   procedures:

   * DistCpProcedure: This is the first procedure.
 It handles all the data copy works.
-There are 3 phases:
+There are 6 stages:
     * PRE_CHECK: Do the pre-check of the src and dst path.
-    * Init Distcp: Create a snapshot of the source path and distcp it to target.
+    * Init Distcp: Create a snapshot of the source path and distcp it to the target.
     * Diff Distcp: Submit distcp with `-diff` round by round to sync source and target paths.
-If `-forceCloseOpen` is set, this stage finishes when there is no diff between src and dst.
-Otherwise this stage finishes when there is no diff and no open files.
+If `-forceCloseOpen` is set, this stage will finish when there is no diff between src and dst.
+Otherwise this stage only finishes when there is no diff and no open files.
     * DISABLE_WRITE: Disable write operations so the src won't be changed.
+When working in router mode, it is done by making the mount point readonly.
+      Otherwise then it is done by cancelling the `x` permission of the source path.
     * Final Distcp(optional): Force close all the open files and submit the final distcp.
-    * FINISH: Enable write and other cleanup works.
+    * FINISH: Cleanup works.
+If the 'x' permission is cancelled then restoring the permission of the dst path.

   * MountTableProcedure: This procedure updates the mount entry in Router.
+The readonly is unset and the destination is updated of the mount point.
 This procedure is activated only when `-router` is true.

   * TrashProcedure: This procedure moves the source path to trash.